superbrothers/kubernetes-docs/docs/admin/kubeadm_init_phase_certs_sa.md

 ### Options

 ```
       --cert-dir string             The path where to save and store the certificates. (default "/etc/kubernetes/pki")
+      --config string               Path to a kubeadm configuration file.
+      --dry-run                     Don't apply any changes; just output what would be done.
   -h, --help                        help for sa
+      --kubernetes-version string   Choose a specific Kubernetes version for the control plane. (default "stable-1")
 ```

 ### Options inherited from parent commands

 ```
-      --rootfs string   [EXPERIMENTAL] The path to the 'real' host root filesystem.
+      --rootfs string   The path to the 'real' host root filesystem.
+This will cause kubeadm to chroot into the provided path.
 ```